kirukudenis/kirukudenis/README.md

 ### More About Me:

 - &nbsp; Long life learner
-- &nbsp; I am very passionate about elegant code and user interfaces.
+- &nbsp; Elegant code and user interfaces.
--
 <br>

 ### Languages and Tools: